 Plus, there’s tons of other additions you can mix in and different ways to serve it.

-A few notes on this southwest tuna salad:
+Notes on making southwest tuna salad:

 - I use all Greek yogurt for this recipe, but you could certainly use mayonnaise or half mayo and half Greek yogurt if you prefer.